hsolgaard/zha-bindings-manager/README.md

   (e.g. "On/Off" instead of `0x0006`), and side panels show existing bindings already on the source endpoint and already pointing at the chosen target — both drawn from your local scan cache, so scan first for complete results.
+  A "Custom cluster ID…" option lets you bind a cluster the source device doesn't declare as bindable at all (e.g. binding the Basic cluster, `0x0000`, to a group — a firmware-specific trick some controllers respond to) — an expert option with no guarantee the device will actually behave as expected.

 ## Installing